Can you come and deliver a session at our centre and location?

 Read our community group case studies here or contact us to discuss.

-For the Queensland and West Australian Mobile Kitchens please call head office on 03 9282 9100.
+For the Queensland Mobile Kitchen please call Support Office on 03 9282 9100.

 How do you accommodate people in wheelchairs?

 For the Mobile Kitchens, if required we will run an All Access Course offsite to allow participants with mobility issues and their carers to attend.
 More details of the All Access Course time and location information can be obtained from the team if you believe this is something that may be required for you or your clients.

 My client has done cooking classes in the past without the need for a carer, why do they need to have a carer to participate?

 Due to this being a kitchen environment The Good Foundation conducts its own skills assessments.
 All of our assessments are tailored to the individual and based on what is considered necessary to ensure the participant can operate safely in the centre and get the most out of the class.
 Our program is quite fast paced and the Food Trainer is teaching up to 12 people, they do not have the ability to work one on one with participants and support additional needs.
 The carer may be required to help the individual keep pace with the rest of the class and get the most out of the experience.